 Above all else, you want your money to be secure when you open an account with a new bank.
 Usually most online and brick-and-mortar banks are insured by the Federal Deposit Insurance Corporation, but not all are.

 The FDIC insures up to $250,000 of your bank deposits, so even if the bank fails (heaven forbid) you’ll still have $250K.
 On the other hand, if your bank isn’t FDIC insured, and they close, you will lose your money.
 So make sure your bank is backed up by the FDIC!

 You don’t just want your bank to hold your money; you want it to grow your money.
 One of your first steps should be comparing interest rates and seeing which options will give you a better return.

-For instance, Varo for both Android and iOS offers a 2.1% APY and no monthly fees, no foreign transaction fees and free withdrawals at more than 55,000 Allpoint ATMs.
+For instance, Varo a 1.92% APY and no monthly fees, no foreign transaction fees and free withdrawals at more than 55,000 Allpoint ATMs.
 If solid interest rates and low fees are important to you, Varo is a great option.